collapsed-stacks/startups/questions/8140/how-do-i-find-suppliers-for-my-business.md

 - tagged: `tech-company`, `startup-costs`
 - score: 1

-<p>I am planning on producing a product and starting a small tech startup but, I am unsure how to find suppliers for certain parts that I will need in mass quantity; for electronics, ceramics, or metals, that are already designed.
-What would something like this cost, and how do I find suppliers?</p>
+I am planning on producing a product and starting a small tech startup but, I am unsure how to find suppliers for certain parts that I will need in mass quantity; for electronics, ceramics, or metals, that are already designed.
+What would something like this cost, and how do I find suppliers?

 ## Answer 8144